 Behavioral Research Blog | Noldus

 In this blog post, I have highlighted a number of studies conducted by some of our customers.
 These studies focused mostly on mealtime behaviors.
-If you are interested in reading more or about different topics, please have a look at our Behavioral Research Blog, or find some interesting publications in the list below.
+If you are interested in reading more or about different topics, please have a look at ourĀ Behavioral Research Blog, or find some interesting publications in the list below.

 Publications

 Dishion, T.J.; Mun, C.J.; Drake, E.C.; Tein, J.Y.; Shaw, D.S. & Wilson, M. (2015).
-A transactional approach to preventing early childhood neglect: The Family Check-Up as a public health strategy.
-Development and Psychopathology27, 1647-1660.
+A transactional approach to preventing early childhood neglect: The Family Check-Up as a public health strategy.Ā Development and Psychopathology,Ā 27, 1647-1660.

 Thomassin, K.; Suveg, C. (2014).
-Reciprocal positive affect and well- regulated, adjusted children: A unique contribution of fathers.
-Parenting: Science and Practice14 (1), 28-46.
+Reciprocal positive affect and well- regulated, adjusted children: A unique contribution of fathers.Ā Parenting: Science and Practice,Ā 14 (1), 28-46.

 Weisman, O.; Zagoory-Sharon, O.; Feldman, R. (2014).
-Oxytocin administration, salivary testosterone, and father-infant social behavior.
-Progress in Neuro-Psychopharmacology & Biological Psychiatry49, 47-52.
+Oxytocin administration, salivary testosterone, and father-infant social behavior.Ā Progress in Neuro-Psychopharmacology & Biological Psychiatry,Ā 49, 47-52.

 Parent-Child interaction